 So what stimulates a nerve cell in the first place?

-Any physical, mental or emotional event will result in activation of nerve cells in different regions of the brain and nervous system.
+Any physical, mental, or emotional event will result in the activation of nerve cells in different regions of the brain and nervous system.

 We could therefore say that ‘our experiences shape our brain’.